Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: The scattering diagram

 \end{itemize}

 By construction, $S_{k+1}(\fD)$ is consistent at order $k+1$.
-Indeed, by the Baker-Campbell-Hausdorff formula, it is consistent up to terms whose $t$-adic valuation is at least the one of the commutators of the form
+Indeed, by the Baker-Campbell-Hausdorff formula defining the product in $G_\varphi^{k+1}$, it is consistent up to terms whose order is at least the one of the commutators of the form

 where $\fd$ is either an incoming ray or an outgoing ray of $S_k(\fD)$, so with $\varphi(m_\fd) \geqslant c$, and where $m \in M^{(k+1)}$ so $\varphi(m)>k$, or of the form